Japanese yen: Japanese government intervention in the currency market

-In the 1970s, Japanese government and business people were very concerned that a rise in the value of the yen would hurt export growth by making Japanese products less competitive and would damage the industrial base.
-The government, therefore, continued to intervene heavily in foreign-exchange marketing (buying or selling dollars), even after the 1973 decision to allow the yen to float.
+In the 1970s, the Japanese government and business people were concerned that a rise in the value of the yen would hurt export growth by making Japanese products less competitive and would damage the industrial base.
+The government, therefore, continued to intervene heavily in foreign-exchange markets (buying or selling USDs), even after the 1973 decision to allow the yen to float.

-Despite intervention, market pressures caused the yen to continue climbing in value, peaking temporarily at an average of ¥271 per US$ in 1973, before the impact of the 1973 oil crisis was felt (this was retroactively called endaka, although the term was only coined in 1985).
-The increased costs of imported oil caused the yen to depreciate to a range of ¥290 per US$ to ¥300 per US$ between 1974 and 1976.
+Despite intervention, market pressures caused the yen to continue climbing in value, peaking temporarily at an average of ¥271/US$ in 1973, before the impact of the 1973 oil crisis was felt (this was retroactively called endaka, although the term was only coined in 1985).
+The increased costs of imported oil caused the yen to depreciate to a range of ¥290/US$ to ¥300/US$ between 1974 and 1976.
 The re-emergence of trade surpluses drove the yen back up to ¥211 in 1978.
-This currency strengthening was again reversed by the second oil shock in 1979, with the yen dropping to ¥227 per US$ by 1980.
+This currency strengthening was again reversed by the second oil shock in 1979, with the yen dropping to ¥227/US$ by 1980.

 Yen in the early 1980s

 During the first half of the 1980s, the yen failed to rise in value, though current account surpluses returned and grew quickly.
-From ¥221 per US$ in 1981, the average value of the yen actually dropped to ¥239 per US$ in 1985.
+From ¥221/US$ in 1981, the average value of the yen actually dropped to ¥239/US$ in 1985.
 The rise in the current account surplus generated stronger demand for yen in foreign-exchange markets, but this trade-related demand for yen was offset by other factors.
 A wide differential in interest rates, with United States interest rates much higher than those in Japan, and the continuing moves to deregulate the international flow of capital, led to a large net outflow of capital from Japan.
-This capital flow increased the supply of yen in foreign-exchange markets, as Japanese investors changed their yen for other currencies (mainly dollars) to invest overseas.
-This kept the yen weak relative to the dollar and fostered the rapid rise in the Japanese trade surplus that took place in the 1980s.
+This capital flow increased the supply of yen in foreign-exchange markets, as Japanese investors changed their yen for other currencies (mainly USDs) to invest overseas.
+This kept the yen weak relative to the USD and fostered the rapid rise in the Japanese trade surplus that took place in the 1980s.